Year at a Glance for

 - Applications:

-- If you have not already applied to your post-secondary institutions of choice, you should do so.
-In order to apply for scholarships you must indicate where you have applied
+- If you have not already applied to your post-secondary institutions of choice, you should do so now.
+In order to apply for scholarships, you must indicate on your application what program(s) and which institution(s) you have applied

-- Graduation: Ensure that you are in a position to graduate (marks/courses/credits).
+- Graduation: Ensure you are in a position to graduate (marks/courses/credits).
+(This would have been indicated on your TVR.)

 - Post-Secondary Plans: Recheck that you have all the requirements for the program(s) you are considering

-- Reminder about StudentTranscriptService: If you have not completed the Student Transcript Service online the Ministry will not release your marks to the post-secondary institution and this will result in a delay in the consideration of your application or could jeopardize admission.
+- Reminder about StudentTranscriptService: If you have not completed the online Student Transcript Service, the Ministry will not release your marks to the post-secondary institution and this may result in a delay in consideration of your application or could jeopardize an admission decision.

-- Transcript: Some institutions (e.g. U of T, Queen’s) require a transcript of your first term marks.
-Drop into the Counselling Centre and pick up a “Transcript Request Form”.
-Please allow one week for this to be prepared.
-See further: WGSS Counselling & Careers website: > Graduation -> Transcripts
+- Transcript: Some institutions (e.g., U of T, Queen’s) require a transcript of your first semester marks.
+Contact your counsellor for assistance.
+Please allow one week for this to be prepared electronically.

 February

-- Confirmation of Application: Check your e-mail; you will be given a student account with the institution; they will want you to login into their email system to receive up-dates on the status of your application; keep checking the email account you are given to ensure that the institution has received all the required documentation and marks.
+- Confirmation of Application: Check your e-mail; you will be given a student account with the institution; login into the institution’s email system to receive up-dates on the status of your application; keep checking the email account to ensure the institution has received all the required documentation and grades

-- Self-Report: Universities require that you report your marks by a certain date to be considered for entrance scholarships.
-See the Self-Report information on the WGSS & Counselling Website
+- Self-Report: Universities may ask you to self-report your marks by a certain date to be considered for entrance scholarships.
+See the Self-Report information on the WGSS Counselling Website

 - Scholarships: